 Octopus.Server.exe builtin-worker --username=OctopusWorker --password=XXXXXXXXXX

-All tasks which execute on the Octopus Server will run as that user account.
+All tasks which execute using the built-in worker will run as that user account.
 The only gotcha is that the user account running the Octopus Server must be a member of the

 BUILTIN\Administrators group to launch new processes as the built-in worker user and impersonate the built-in worker user.